equinor/res2df/docs/usage/satfunc.rst

     from res2df import satfunc

-    # Read an Eclipse include file directly into a DataFrame
+    # Read an include file directly into a DataFrame
     with open("relperm.inc") as f_handle:
         sat_df = satfunc.df(f_handle.read())